Jean Marais

 Jean-Alfred Villain-Marais (11 December 1913 – 8 November 1998), known professionally as Jean Marais ([ʒɑ̃ maʁɛ]), was a French actor, film director, theatre director, painter, sculptor, visual artist, writer and photographer.
-He performed in over 100 films and was the muse and lover of acclaimed director Jean Cocteau.
-In 1996, he was awarded the French Legion of Honor for his contributions to French Cinema.
+He performed in over 100 films and was the lover, muse and friend of acclaimed director Jean Cocteau.
+In 1996, he was awarded the French Legion of Honor for his contributions to French cinema.

 Early life

-A native of Cherbourg, France, Marais was a son of Alfred Emmanuel Victor Paul Villain-Marais and his wife, the former Aline Marie Louise Vassord.
+A native of Cherbourg, France, Marais was a son of Alfred Emmanuel Victor Paul Villain-Marais, a veterinarian, and his wife, the former Aline Marie Louise Vassord.
+Having recently lost a two-year-old daughter Madeleine, Aline was very disappointed when she gave birth to a boy.
+She came to accept him but until Jean was six or seven years old his mother raised him as if he were a girl, dressing him like one and giving him dolls to play with.
+Sometimes Aline was mysteriously absent from home.
+When he was eighteen, Marais became aware that his mother was a kleptomaniac and that she had been imprisoned for several months or even years in her lifetime.

 Career

 Early films

-Marais' first role was an uncredited bit in Song of the Streets (1933) and he was in Etienne (1933).
+Marais' first role was an uncredited bit in On the Streets (1933) and he was in Etienne (1933).
 Filmmaker Marcel L'Herbier put him in The Sparrowhawk (1933) with Charles Boyer; The Scandal (1934), with Gaby Morlay; Happiness (1934) again with Boyer, The Venturer (1934) with Victor Francen; The New Men (1934) with Harry Baur; and Nights of Fire (1937) with Morlay and Francen.

 Marcel Carné gave Marais a small role in Bizarre, Bizarre (1937) and the actor was in Abused Confidence (1937) by Henri Decoin; The Patriot (1938), a biopic of Paul I of Russia with Baur, directed by Maurice Tourneur; and Remontons les Champs-Élysées (1938) directed by Sacha Guitry.